zstephens/neat-genreads/README.md

 To simulate human WGS 50X, try 50 chunks or less.

 # Utilities
-Several scripts are distributed with genReads that are used to generate the models used for simulation.
+Several scripts are distributed with gen_reads that are used to generate the models used for simulation.

 ## compute_gc.py